sabry-awad97/learning_rust/Programming_Rust/chapter_3.md

 | Overhead                    | Low                                       | Low                               |
 | Use cases                   | Reading values, multiple readers          | Modifying values, single writer   |
 | Borrow rules                | Cannot be borrowed while borrowed mutably | Cannot be borrowed while borrowed |

+- Shared references have low overhead and are useful for allowing multiple parts of your code to read a value without needing to make copies of it.

+- Mutable references have low overhead and are useful for modifying values in place or for communicating changes